pymupdf/PyMuPDF/docs/document.rst

     PDF only: Return the :data:`xref` of the outline item.
 This is mainly used for internal purposes.

-    arg int idx: index of the item in list :meth:`Document.get_toc`.
+    :arg int idx: index of the item in list :meth:`Document.get_toc`.

     :returns: :data:`xref`.